 Kristen graduated from MCS in 2014.
 She presented at academic conferences on topics including the intersection of fandom and religion in travel culture, mythology and intertextuality in Joss Whedon’s works, and temporal character complexity in Once Upon a Time.
 Her MA thesis examined how media representations of European and American mythological figures have adapted over time to address contemporary concerns, specifically fears of internet anonymity, disempowerment in a globalized society, and concerns of identity fragmentation.
 She is currently pursuing a JD at Northwestern University School of Law.

-published in 2016 and titled Making Sense of Cinema: Empirical Studies into Film Spectators and Spectatorship.
+Christopher has chosen to pursue a career in academia, having developed a course on Masculinity and Communication, which he will be teaching during the spring semester at Dominican University.
+He also serves as co-editor (with Dr. CarrieLynn Reinhard of Dominican University) on a volume of essays regarding empirical approaches to film reception studies to be published in 2016 and titled Making Sense of Cinema: Empirical Studies into Film Spectators and Spectatorship.
 Furthermore, again with Dr. Reinhard, Christopher co-created and co-hosts The Pop Culture Lens Podcast, a scholarly podcast offering fresh perspectives on the media and popular culture of the past.
 Christopher is scheduled to present two papers at the upcoming CSCA conference in Madison, Wisconsin, one on professional wrestling as convergent media and the other on gender in the animated series Adventure Time.

-development of online social learning networks in classrooms.
+Since graduating from the MCS program in 2011, Jim Sandherr has been working with the Digital Youth Network here in Chicago to design and implement digital media literacy programming in schools, libraries, and community organizations.
+Currently, he is working as a research assistant on a grant from the National Science Foundation to study the use and development of online social learning networks in classrooms.
 Additionally, he is working on frameworks for designing badge and learning pathways for use in blended digital and face to face learning environments.
 He is also working with the Paideia Center in Asheville, NC to support their national teaching faculty in the use of online learning spaces and digital media.
 In the summers of 2012 and 2013, he taught the Introduction to Film course for Columbia College Chicago’s Upward Bound program which prepares high school students with limited financial resources for a successful college experience.